-- Broker-A broker does a wide variety of management tasks.
-For example, a broker manages security, links, subscriptions, and node permissions.
+- Broker: Brokers manage security, links, subscriptions, and node permissions.
 Other entities in the system can operate only as permitted by a broker.
 A broker also saves configuration data to disk.
-A broker also routes data-that is, it moves data from a source to a destination. - DSLink-A DSLink connects to a broker.
-A DSLink creates, publishes, and interacts with data.
-A DSLink can also subscribe to data in the DSA system-that is, it can receive data whenever the data changes.
-You can find DSLinks in IOT-DSA on Github. - Node-Some nodes are brokers, DSLinks, metrics, actions, or attributes.
-Other nodes, such as folders, do not fit into any of these categories. - Metric-A metric can exist on any broker, DSLink, or other organizational node.
-A metric is a key/value pair, in which the value can be any of the data types listed in Supported Data Types, including an arbitrary value map. - Data Node-Data nodes allow data to be stored on the broker's host server. - Action-An action can exist on any broker, DSLink, other node, or metric.
-An action is an invocable command that can affect an entity.
-For example, an action might create a node or set a metric value. - Attribute-An attribute can exist on any broker, DSLink, other node, or metric.
-An attribute is metadata for the selected entity, represented as a key/value pair.
+A broker also routes data from a source to a destination. - DSLink: DSLinks create, publish, and interact with data.
+DSLinks, which connect to brokers, can subscribe to data in the DSA system, to receive data whenever the data changes.
+You can download DSLinks from IOT-DSA on Github. - Node: General term for the components connected by DSA.
+Node can be brokers, DSLinks, metrics, actions, attributes, or folders containing other nodes. - Metric: A metric is a key/value pair.
+The value can be any of the data types listed in Supported Data Types, including an arbitrary value map.
+A metric can originate on any broker, DSLink, or other node. - Data Node: Data nodes enable data to be stored on the broker's host server. - Action: An action is an invocable command that can affect an entity.
+For example, an action might create a node or set a metric value.
+An action can exist on any broker, DSLink, other node, or metric. - Attribute: An attribute is metadata for the selected entity, represented as a key/value pair.
+An attribute can exist on any broker, DSLink, other node, or metric.